Warrant: N Carolina campus suspect may have recorded carnage

 CHARLOTTE, N.C.
-(AP) - New court documents say the attacker in a fatal North Carolina university shooting may have recorded video of the classroom carnage on his cell phone.
+(AP) - The attacker who killed two students and wounded four others in a North Carolina university classroom may have recorded video of the classroom carnage on his cellphone, a Charlotte television station reported Saturday.

-WSOC reported Saturday an arrest warrant described former student Trystan Andrew Terrell telling police he recorded video at the University of North Carolina at Charlotte on April 30.
-Two students were killed and four wounded.
+A new arrest warrant described former student Trystan Andrew Terrell telling police he recorded video at the University of North Carolina at Charlotte on April 30, WSOC reported .
+Two students were killed and four were wounded.

-A police spokeswoman would not provide The Associated Press with a copy Saturday of the warrant filed in court, citing the ongoing investigation.
+A police spokeswoman said Saturday she would not provide The Associated Press with a copy of the warrant filed in court, citing the ongoing investigation.

+The arrest warrant indicates that the first officer on scene thought the accused shooter may be one of the victims and asked Terrell, 22, if he had been shot.
+He told the officer he was lying on the ground because he had been tackled, the warrant said.
+A gun was found nearby, WSOC reported.

+Charlotte-Mecklenburg Police Chief Kerr Putney said last month that 21-year-old Riley Howell , who was killed, saved a number of lives by charging and tackling the gunman when he opened fire in a classroom in the school’s Kennedy Building.
+Ellis Parlier, 19, was also killed inside his anthropology lecture hall.

-The university said on Twitter last week that survivor Rami Alramadhan recently had a bullet removed from his abdomen and is improving.
-Victim Drew Pescaro tells media organizations he was shot in the back near his spine almost as soon as the gunman started firing.
+Survivor Drew Pescaro, 19, said he was shot in the back near his spine almost as soon as the gunman entered the classroom and started firing.

+“I was on the ground.
+The other two kids that were shot and didn’t make it was on the ground, and the shooter himself was on the ground as well,” Pescaro told WNCN.

+“I just remember I heard the first shot and then pretty much everything went deaf after that,” he told WTVD.

 Copyright © 2019 The Washington Times, LLC.